top of page

 Oxidized Regenerated Cellulose (ORC) - As these are plant-based alpha celluloses, chances of immunogenicity allergic reactions are rare and the mechanism of action includes 7 to 10 times swelling by absorption of surrounding tissue fluids to seal the mouth of open capillaries and small vessels.
 They are available as high or low-density knitted fabrics and are commonly used as small square pieces with tail cotton to combat troubling intra-operative bleeding during neuro-surgery.
 These can be used immediately and the effects are obvious.

-The sealants lead to effective obliteration of the suture holes and other minor bleeding points.
+The sealants lead to the effective obliteration of the suture holes and other minor bleeding points.
 This facilitates visualization of and completion of subsequent steps of surgery.
-The final goal is to create a strong and stable clot that fills up the spaces through which the flowing blood was seeping out.
-A sealant is a matrix really and are agents which, not only hastens the formation and stabilizes the clot, they also help in strengthening a join or an anastomosis.
+The final goal is to create a strong and stable clot that fills up the spaces through which the flowing blood is seeping out.
+A sealant is a matrix really and are agent that, not only hastens the formation and stabilizes the clot, it also helps in strengthening a joint or anastomosis.
 The scaffolding is added to a combination to make it remain in place.
 The time spent in the process may be useful in the long run.

 The active agents are usually thrombin in some form, pooled from the blood of a donor (Human, Bovine, or recombinant) and dried.
 It requires mixing with calcium chloride.
 Initially, bovine thrombin was used as the availability of human blood was limited.
 The use of recombinant thrombin has not only eliminated the possibility of immune-related reactions but also the probability of zoonotic diseases.
 To understand the role of thrombin one should realize that this agent only hastens the conversion of fibrin from fibrinogen in the last step of the coagulation cascade.
 So in fibrinogen-depleted situations, it is not going to work, and, keeping cost considerations in mind, these should be used in the right conditions.
 Evithom and Gelfoam Plus are human thrombin.
 The recent commonly used product is Recothrom which is recombinant thrombin.